GMJ2023/DTF-Scaling-Strategy-Distributed-Orchestration/DTF Scaling Strategy – Distributed Orchestration.md

 ---

+### ⚖️ Redundancy and Fault Tolerance

+In the event of a VM failure, the remaining DTF instances automatically absorb the workload, ensuring uninterrupted processing.
+The Orchestrator continues to monitor the Dispatch Zone, redirecting incoming files to available VMs until the offline node is restored.

+This built-in redundancy allows the system to recover gracefully without data loss or manual intervention — maintaining throughput and reliability even under partial failure.

+---

 ### **Benefits**
 ✅ True parallel transformation and upload throughput
 ✅ Complete visibility — all alerts traceable to specific VMs